LispCookbook/cl-cookbook/web.md

 package manager, that can be installed on top of an existing OS, and a whole distro that supports declarative system configuration.
 It allows to ship self-contained tarballs, which also contain system dependencies.
-For an example, see the [Next browser](https://github.com/atlas-engineer/next/).
+For an example, see the [Nyxt browser](https://github.com/atlas-engineer/nyxt/).

 ### Deploying on Heroku and other services